LostInBrittany/express-beers/step-04/README.md

 ## Getting the webapp files

-Now we need to copy the [Angular Beers](https://github.com/LostInBrittany/angular-beers) web application into the `app/public` folder, to get it served from the static express route.
+Now we need to copy the [Angular Beers](https://github.com/LostInBrittany/angular-beers) or the [Polymer Beers](https://github.com/LostInBrittany/polymer-beers) web application into the `app/public` folder, to get it served from the static express route.

-You can simply get the [step 10 of Angular Beers](https://github.com/LostInBrittany/angular-beers/tree/master/step-10) and copy it into public.
+For Angular Beers, you can simply get the [step 10 of Angular Beers](https://github.com/LostInBrittany/angular-beers/tree/master/step-10) and copy it into public.
+For the Polymer version do the same thing with the [step 8 of Polymer Beers](https://github.com/LostInBrittany/polymer-beers/tree/master/step-08).

-## Modify the controllers to call the express server
+## Modify the webapp to call the express server

+### Angular Beers

 Now we need to modify the controllers of Angular Beers to call our new server instead of simply requesting the JSON files.